GeovaniTech/InvestMe/README.md

 ### Business Features
 + Registration/Change/Removal of transactions (Investments/Expenditures)
-+ Chart - Spents by type of transaction
++ Chart - Spents by type of transaction (Filtered by Year)
++ Chart (Investments/Expenditures) - Spents by category (All screen filters)
 + Cards - Total investment/Expenditures on Home
 + Cards - Total by categories
 + Filters in every page